system76/docs/content/open-firmware-smmstore.md

 ![unzipping](/images/open-firmware-smmstore/unzip-in-progress.png)

-The files pictured (the hash will change based on file and model) below are the two items that should be in the root of the USB drive.
+The highlighted files pictured below (the hash will change based on file and model) are the two items that should be in the root of the USB drive.

 ![files-unzipped](/images/open-firmware-smmstore/files-unzipped.png)